 A home equity line of credit (HELOC) is different from a home equity loan in that it's not a lump-sum withdrawal of cash – instead, you can access the funds any time you need it.

-HELOCs allow you to tap into additional funds equal to about 80 percent of your home's value minus the balance outstanding on your mortgage, and then there are other final adjustments made (based on your credit score and so forth) that will ultimately determine the amount you can access.
+HELOCs allow you to tap into additional funds equal to about 80% of your home's value minus the balance outstanding on your mortgage, and then there are other final adjustments made (based on your credit score and so forth) that ultimately determine the amount you can access.

 Is a Home Equity Loan or Line of Credit Right for Me?

-One piece of advice that is almost universally accepted is you shouldn't use either borrowing option if it's only for discretionary purposes, or things you could pretty much do without.
-The risks will outweigh the benefits in these scenarios, and should an actual emergency arise later, you might not have the funds available since you will have already tapped into your home's equity for non-essential purposes.
+One piece of advice almost always universally accepted is that you shouldn't use either borrowing option if it's only for discretionary purposes, or things you could pretty much do without.
+The risks will outweigh the benefits in these scenarios, and should an actual emergency arise later, you might not have the funds available since you already tapped into your home's equity for non-essential purposes.

 It's much better to save these types of borrowing options for genuine needs, or things that could boost the equity in your home even further, such as financing a major remodeling project.
 By using your borrowed funds to further increase your home's value, you could create an even larger equity cushion to benefit your bottom line in the long run.